kaapstorm/samuel/03_samuel_and_jesus.rst

 a miracle in common.
 If that isn't a sign from God that you must meet, I don't know what is."

-So that Shabbat, instead of going to the same synagogue he had attended since he was a boy, Samuel met up with Matthew, and they both went to a room above a shop, where they met more followers of this resurrected prophet.
+So that Shabbat, instead of going to the Temple with his family as usual, Samuel met up with Matthew, and they both went to a room above a shop, where they met more followers of this resurrected prophet.

 They all sounded very excited about this prophet.
 Matthew had down-played the significance that his followers ascribed to him.
 They